-Growing up, my mom made the holidays an extra special and magical time for our family and me.
-After I became a mom, I carried on some of the traditions that were passed down to me and I also created some new ones for my family.
+Growing up, my parents, especially my mom, made the holidays an extra special and magical time for my siblings and me.
+After I became a mom, I carried on some of the traditions that were passed down to me, and I also created some new ones for my own family.

 Hope you enjoy doing some of these – my absolute favorite Christmas traditions – with your loved ones!

 Whether you put up one tree or many, or whether your tree is themed, simple, or filled with homemade ornaments, a tree should be a unique display of a family’s personal tastes, Christmas fun, and warm memories.
 Put on some Christmas tunes and decorate to your hearts content!

 Invite family and/or close friends over and make some yummy treats.